MrJSimon/viscoprony/README.md

 3. Visualizing shift factors, storage/loss moduli, and fitted curves

 # Installation
-The program can be installed by cloning **viscoprony** onto your local machine from the git repository using the following command
+Install **viscoprony** by cloning the repository onto your local machine using the following command

     git clone https://github.com/yourusername/viscoprony.git

+**Dependencies**

+Required Python packages are listed in `requirements.txt`.
+Install them with:

+    pip install -r requirements.txt

 # Getting started
 This package is intended to be run through a Python IDE (PyCharm, VSCode, Spyder, etc.).
-You can edit parameters directly in `__main__.py` and run the script.

 **Data Placement**

-Your DMA data file should be of type "yourname".txt and be placed in the `Data/` folder of the repository.
+Place your DMA data file (e.g., yourfile.txt) in the Data/ folder of the repository.

 **Data file and structure**